REACH and alternatives to animal testing: new rules for skin sensitisation and skin corrosion/irritation tests

 For more information:

-The European Commission has opened a public consultation on a possible restriction of hazardous substances (CMR 1A and 1B) in textile articles and clothing for consumer use under Article 68(2) of Regulation EC No 1907/2006 (REACH).
-Deadline: 22/03/2016.
-More information...
+The public consultation on a possible restriction of hazardous substances (CMR 1A and 1B) in textile articles and clothing for consumer use under Article 68(2) of Regulation EC No 1907/2006 (REACH) has closed.
+For the results click here.

 REACH: new method to test chemicals for adverse effects on reproduction

 By an amendment to REACH Annexes IX and X, the extended one-generation reproductive toxicity study (EOGRTS) becomes the standard information requirement for reproductive toxicity.
 It replaces the two-generation reproductive toxicity study.